 Do I Need Probate?

 When someone dies, you’ll need to find out if Probate is needed to deal with their Estate.
-Probate isn't required every time someone dies.
-It depends on the value of their assets and the way in which their assets were held.
+Probate isn't always required when someone dies.
+It depends on the value of the deceased person's assets and how they owned them.

-For more information on the bank's thresholds, see Bank Limits for Probate.
+For more information on each bank's threshold, see Bank Limits for Probate.

-If someone dies who owned a property with someone else as joint tenants, then the surviving person would automatically inherit the property under what's called the Right of Survivorship.
-Probate is not needed for this process.
+If someone dies who owned a property as joint tenants with someone else, then the surviving owner would automatically inherit the property under the Right of Survivorship.
+Probate is not needed for this.

-If they owned a property with someone else as tenants in common however, the property would not automatically be transferred to the surviving owner.
-Instead, their share of the property would form part of their Estate and be inherited by whoever is legally entitled to inherit this.
+If they owned a property with someone else as tenants in common though, the property would not automatically be transferred to the surviving owner.
+Instead, the deceased person's share of the property would form part of their Estate and be inherited by whoever is legally entitled to inherit this.
 Probate will be needed to deal with this.

-Other jointly held assets (such as the contents of joint bank accounts) generally transfer to the surviving person after the other person dies.
-However, you must be certain that absolutely all of the assets were held in joint names when establishing whether or not Probate is needed.
+Other jointly held assets (such as the contents of joint bank accounts) generally transfer to the surviving owner.
+You'd need to be certain that all of the deceased's assets were held in joint names to work out whether Probate is needed.

-If you don't obtain Probate, then generally the deceased's assets cannot be accessed or transferred to any of the Beneficiaries.
+If you don't apply for Probate, then the deceased's assets can't be accessed or transferred to any of the Beneficiaries.

 Probate gives a named person the legal authority to deal with a deceased person's assets.
-Unless someone is granted this authority, it won't be possible to wind up the deceased person's affairs.
-This includes closing down bank accounts, selling or transferring property, transferring pensions, and cashing in other investments.
+Unless someone is granted this authority, they can't wind up the deceased person's affairs.
+This includes closing down bank accounts, selling or transferring property, transferring pensions and cashing in other investments.

 So what will happen to these assets?
 Well, they will still exist, but they will be frozen.
 No one will be able to do anything with them, so they will remain in limbo.
-This will be particularly unsatisfactory for the beneficiaries, as they won’t be able to receive their inheritance.
+Ultimately the beneficiaries won’t be able to receive their inheritance.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs*.